frontendstudygroup/frontendstudygroup.github.io/README.md

 ### Deployment

-Executing the command `npm run build` builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) in the Create React App documentation for more information.
+There is a GitHub action set up on this repository to build the React app, run tests and deploy to the GitHub Pages site on every merge to the `master` branch.

+Also when a pull request is created or updated, the GitHub action will build the React app and run tests.
+If the build or tests fail, the pull request will be blocked from merging until they are resolved.

 ### Learn More